 This air pump is a combination of the two previous types of air pumps.
 They plug into your outlet and have a bay to place backup batteries in the unit.
 When the power goes out, the battery backup will kick in keep your fish tank oxygenated.
 Lack of oxygen is one of the major reasons for a tank crash during a power outage.
 A high end unit will likely save your aquarium one day from a power outage.
 They are priceless units.

 There are many type of Air Pumps available today, but what is the best out there?
-The following air pumps have been reviewed with durability, function, and quiet operation.
+The following air pumps have been reviewed with durability, function, and quiet operation in mind.
 There were many air pumps that did not make the cut.
 There were several that we cut from this list because we have field experience with these.
-They are too loud, very expensive, or not very reliable.
-Below are the air pumps we would recommend.
-All pumps below meant our criteria.
+The ones that I dropped are too loud, very expensive, or not very reliable.
+Below are the air pumps I would recommend.

 The Eheim Air Pumps are without a doubt the quietest aquarium air pumps you can buy on the market today.
 They are powerful, quiet, and well made.
 Afterall, Eheim is well known for producing excellent aquarium equipment for the hobby.
 The other great thing about this air pump is the diffuser that it comes with is pretty good.
 This eliminates the guess work with having to buy an air stone.
 They also give you a check valve in the box.
 It is a well engineered and well thought out package.